 Sleep, oh the beloved word of parents in wishing they simply had more of it.
 Nothing prepares you for the sleep deprivation you will somehow survive through when you become a parent!
 Don’t co-sleep….Co-sleeping was the best thing we ever did….Don’t let your baby cry it out, it might ruin him….Crying it out was what worked for us…..the list of dos and don’ts in regards to the best sleeping method goes on and on.
 So what in the world should parents really do?

 There is no “one method fits all” for babies.
-I encourage all new parents to read and research as much as they can and choose a method or variety of methods that they feel comfortable with.
+We encourage all new parents to read and research as much as they can and choose a method or variety of methods that they feel comfortable with.
 Whatever method you choose, consistency is crucial and giving the method a good 3-5 nights before giving up on it and trying something else is key.

 According to Moms on Call 6-15 Months Book, “Let the baby cry on and off, even if the crying lasts an hour or two.
 They will fall asleep.
 Give it three to five nights.
 Parents are always so afraid the child will feel abandoned.
 So we have to ask: Are they abandoned?
 No, they are not abandoned.
 Then we parent out of truth.
 They are not abandoned and you will show up every morning at that predictable time and they will be ready for your warm embrace.”
 I personally like this philosophy and the Moms on Call book because they use a lot of reassurance for parents that your baby is going to be just fine and you will be so glad once you’re all getting a good night’s sleep.